polyaxon/polyaxon/site/docs/intro/tensorboard/comparing-runs-tensorboard.md

 The flags `--query/-q`, `--sort/s`, and `--limit/-l` allows to restrict the list based on the query specification, order by fields, and a limit.

-As you can notice the list does not show important columns like metrics or params, we can add `-io` flag to show all inputs and outputs:
+You may notice that the list does not show important columns like metrics or params, we can add `-io` flag to show all inputs and outputs:

 ```bash
 polyaxon ops ls [-p PROJECT_NAME] -q "kind: job, metrics.loss: <0.3" -s "-metrics.loss" -l 5 -io